CABLE RAILWAYS: THEIR HISTORY, AND USE IN AMERICA

 The author will next proceed to describe the three brick pits under the roadway, and the machinery in them for diverting the cable at each end of the line, and at the point where it leaves and return to the tube in passing to aud from the driving gear in the engine-room.

 1st.
-The terminal pit at the bottom of the hill.
+The terminal pit at the bottom of the hill, the position of which is shown in Fig. 3.
 This pit is rectangular in shape, 18 ft. long by 10 ft. wide, and 7 ft. deep from the surface of the road.
 It is strongly roofed over by rolled iron joists and concrete.
 It is lighted by gas, and access is obtained to it through a manhole in the road.
 The machinery inside this pit consists of a narrow cast iron pulley 8 ft. in diameter with V-shaped jaw; it is free to revolve horizontally on a pin vertically let into a cast iron carriage mounted on four wheels.
 The wheels rest on and traverse the lower inside flanges of two rolled iron joists set at an inclination, between and along which the carriage is free to move backward and forward.
 A chain is fastened to the lower end of the carriage, and is led over suitable gear to a heavy dead weight, the object of which is to keep the necessary strain upon the cable.

 3d.
 The pit in front of the engine-house is also of brick, and is so constructed as to be approached from the engine-room.
 It contains four 8-feet pulleys.
 The tube slot runs the length of this pit.
 The slot beams here are bolted to special castings, which are mounted on short cross iron joists resting on longitudinal joists.
 This arrangement leaves the slot open to the pit beneath.
 The engine room is in the basement of the depot, the ground floor of which is used as the car shed.